maarxx/MoreAlerts/README.md

 This alert follows whether the Pawn's current Allowed Area is something other than "Unrestricted".

-It also ignores zones named "Psyche" or "ToxicH" for compatibility with my other mod [SmarterScheduling](https://github.com/maarxx/SmarterScheduling).
+It also ignores zones named "Joy" or "ToxicH" for compatibility with my other mod [SmarterScheduling](https://github.com/maarxx/SmarterScheduling).

 ### Animal Hunting